hummingbot/hummingbot-site/docs/gateway/exchanges/traderjoe.md

 3. Now, run `gateway connect traderjoe` and add your Avalanche wallet private key.
 Like all API and private keys in Hummingbot, this key is encrypted with your Hummingbot password.
 4. Afterwards, run `create` to create an [AMM Arbitrage](/strategies/amm-arbitrage/) strategy between Pangolin and a different exchange.
 5. Run `start` to start the strategy, and you're trading!

+## 📘 Additional Resources

+* We recommend using Infura for the RPC node link.
+Here's a quick guide on how to create the project and get the link - <https://blog.infura.io/post/getting-started-with-infura-28e41844cc89>
+* If for some reason you prefer to use a different provider instead of Infura here's a list of the top ones - <https://github.com/arddluma/awesome-list-rpc-nodes-providers#ethereum>
+* [RPC.Info](https://rpc.info/) has a list that users can use for testnets and other RPC nodes